ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>For my machine learning applications, I aim to replicate these classifications using our exoplanet data.
 This involves <strong>unsupervised learning</strong>, where the model doesn't rely on labeled training data for the classifications we're trying to create.

-<p>I'll employ a <strong>k-means clustering</strong> algorithm, which, for any number k, groups the data based on select features - in this case, mass and radius - and returns k clusters based on their similarities.
+<p>I'll employ a <strong><math xmlns="http://www.w3.org/1998/Math/MathML"><mi>k</mi></math>-means clustering</strong> algorithm, which, for any number k, groups the data based on select features - in this case, mass and radius - and returns k clusters based on their similarities.
 I'll do this using <code>scikit-learn</code>.
 The intricate complexities of the algorithm is not something I'll touch on here.</p>

 <div style="height: 20px;"></div>
 <h4> Silhouette score calculation</h4>